-Our board and stockholders adopted the 2015 Plan in April 2015.
-The 2015 Plan provides for the grant of ISOs, NSOs, stock appreciation rights, restricted stock awards and restricted stock unit awards to our employees, directors and consultants or our affiliates.
-ISOs may be granted only to our employees of our affiliates.
+Our Board and stockholders adopted the 2015 Plan in April 2015.
+The 2015 Plan provided for the grant of ISOs, NSOs, stock appreciation rights, restricted stock awards and restricted stock unit awards to our employees, directors and consultants or our affiliates.
+ISOs were permitted to be granted only to our employees or employees of our affiliates.